catherineruoxiwu/notes/SE 350/midterm-prep.md

 10. No `malloc` in critical sections: the memory allocation can be blocked.
 The process is currently in the critical section so no other thread can enter critical section, which might result in the system getting totally stuck.
 11. **Deadlock** (informal definition): all threads are permanently stuck
 12. **Turnstile**: the pattern of a `wait` followed immediately by a `post`; allows one thread at a time to proceed through but allow all processes to proceed through
+13. **The Producer-Consumer Problem**: two threads share a common buffer of the same size; one generates data and the other one reads; producer blocks when the buffer is full and consumer blocks when the buffer has zero element in it

 ## Concurrency & Synchronization (Examples)
 1. **Mutual exclusion through flags**